fivetran/dbt_fivetran_utils/README.md

 ```
 **Args:**
 * `string` (required): Name of the field which contains the json object.
 * `list_of_properties`  (required): List of the fields that you want to extract from the json object and pivot out into columns.
-Any spaces will be replaced by underscores in column names.

 ----
 ### string_agg ([source](macros/string_agg.sql))